Jan 11, 2017

 I found out about the famous ''mawaru penguindrum'', when I overheard two girls in my college talking about how mindblowingly amazing it is.
 Perhaps , it was then, that i made a mental note to maybe check it out.

-When I came home that day, I searched it up:
+When I came home that day, I

 "Best anime ever"